I was chatting to a friend who reads this blog.

 Outside (Ellie Goulding and Calvin Harris)

-So why do high spenders keep spending, thereby creating their own self-imposed prisons of debt and conformity?
+So why do high spenders keep spending, creating their own self-imposed prisons of debt?
+Good question.

 Myself was never enough for me